GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 - [Container queries](https://web.dev/new-responsive/): allow a single component to responsively lay itself out.
 This unblocks a whole universe of plug-and-play components, and is currently an experimental implementation.
 - [Origin isolation](https://web.dev/why-coop-coep/): allow sites to opt into more performance isolation between iframes.
-- Off-main-thread [paint worklets](https://web.dev/houdini-how/): give developers a way to extend how elements are painted, with code that runs on the compositor thread.
+- Off-main-thread [paint worklets](https://web.dev/houdini-how/): gives developers a way to extend how elements are painted, with code that runs on the compositor thread.

 In addition to explicit web APIs,
 RenderingNG allowed us to ship several very significant "automatic features" that benefit all sites:

 - [Site Isolation](/web/updates/2018/07/site-isolation):
-running cross-origin iframes in different processes, for better security and performance isolation.
+puts cross-origin iframes in different CPU processes, for better security and performance isolation.
 - [Vulkan](https://www.vulkan.org/),
 [D3D12](https://docs.microsoft.com/en-us/windows/win32/direct3d12/directx-12-programming-guide), and
-[Metal](https://developer.apple.com/metal/): lower-level APIs that use GPUs more efficiently than OpenGL.
+[Metal](https://developer.apple.com/metal/): takes advantage of lower-level APIs that use GPUs more efficiently than OpenGL.
 - More composited animations:
 [SVG](/blog/hardware-accelerated-animations/), background color.